atskae/computer-graphics/ray-tracing-in-one-weekend/README-ray-tracing-the-next-week.md

 Ok all of this was sorta unrelated because the implementation in Ray Tracing in One Weekend doesn't do any of the gradient/distance vector stuff...

-I rewrote the trilinear interpolation as [Wikipedia walks you through it](https://en.wikipedia.org/wiki/Trilinear_interpolation#:~:text=linear%20interpolation%20operators.-,Method,-%5Bedit%5D), which makes way more sense to me than the unexplained 3 loops in the book (and the results are the same!)
+I rewrote the trilinear interpolation as [Wikipedia walks you through it](https://en.wikipedia.org/wiki/Trilinear_interpolation#:~:text=linear%20interpolation%20operators.-,Method,-%5Bedit%5D), which makes way more sense to me than the unexplained 3 loops in the book (and the results are ~~the same~~ close!)

 ![Wikipedia!](images/wikipedia-3d-lerp.png)